Disclosure: This article is not a substitute for legal advice. Please consult with a licensed attorney.

 Costs From Backing Out of Buying a House

 If you back out of buying a house after signing a purchase and sale agreement, you may lose any earnest money tied to the offer.
-The average amount can be as much as 3% of the home’s value.
+The average earnest money deposit can be as much as 3% of the home’s value.
 In expensive markets, this could mean tens of thousands of dollars.

 The Bottom Line on Backing Out of Buying a House